t3-oss/t3-env/README.md

 pnpm add @t3-oss/env-nextjs zod
 ```

-> Currently only supports Zod (which you'll need to install separately).
-Bring your own validation library is on the roadmap.
+> [!NOTE]
+>
+> You may use any Standard Schema compliant validator of your choice.
+This example uses Zod

 ## Usage

 > For full documentation, see https://env.t3.gg

-This package supports the full power of Zod, meaning you can use `transforms` and `default` values.
+This package supports the full power of Zod/Valibot etc, meaning you can use `transforms` and `default` values.

 ### Define your schema